 2. Meet with the agent at your house

-Why it matters: To vet the agents experience, skills, and real estate knowledge.
-The agent provides a market update, a home valuation report and net sheet, and reviews the listing agreement.
+Why it matters: To vet the agent’s experience, skills, and real estate knowledge.
+The agent provides a market update, a home valuation report, and a net sheet, and reviews the listing agreement.

 The agent should show up prepared with home sale information, provide you with a CMA report and a net sheet, and show you photos and videos from their current listings.

 🤓Expert tip: Get a seller net sheet from each agent who you interview.
 It lays out your estimated net profit from the home sale after factoring in all sale expenses.

 If one of the seller net sheets you receive has a way higher or lower number than the others, it could mean the agent over or underpriced your home, or doesn’t understand local selling costs.

 3. Follow-up with the agent

 Why it matters: The post-meeting phone call is another chance to test the agent’s responsiveness and communication skills, and to see if they’re really serious about helping you.